Stone

 “Yesterday I was visiting this island to see some recently discovered ancient ruins.”

-“There were a dozen children playing, not far from the ruins.”
+“There were a dozen children playing, not far from the site.”

-“The ruins are little more than large metal steps that descend into the ground, and into a great cave.”
+“There are large metal steps that descend into the ground, and into a great cave.”

-“When the cave was first found, it it was completely filled with large stones.”
+“When the cave was first found, it it was completely filled with large chunks of a strong crystal.”

 “When a master uses energy to transform one object into another, the transformation is rarely perfect.”